 We are pleased to offer students with an EHCP an additional day at college.
-Depending on the provision in their EHCP, students will be offered programmes in Healthy Living and Social Development, Resilience, and Business, alongside a Social Communication Group.
+Depending on the provision in their EHCP, students will be offered programmes in Healthy Living, Resilience, Business or Employability, alongside a Social Communication Group and a Study Skills session.

-The programmes, which are delivered by our Inclusive Learning Practitioners, are dynamic and adapted to the specific group, with exciting projects, input from guest speakers and visits to the wider community.
+The programmes which will be delivered by our Inclusive Learning Practitioners are dynamic and adapted to the specific group, with exciting projects, input from guest speakers and visits to the wider community.